z-shell/docs/wiki/zi/07-ecosystem/annexes/z-a-rust.md

 ## Rust tools meta package

-To install Rust utilities, simply run `zi light @rust-utils`, it will install abd setup:
+To install Rust utilities, simply run `zi light @rust-utils`, it will install and setup:

 ```SystemVerilog
 bin-gem-node annex: Created the cargo shim and set +x on the cargo binary